Unosquare-CoE-JavaScript/jhon-quinteros/README.md

 ### Const

 The keyword `const` also doesn’t let the re-declaration but also doesn’t let you declare it without initializing it.

+### Loops

+Something to be aware of the loops is that every time the loop does an iteration, it creates its own scope instance.
+It means that the variables are declared in each instance.
+Point out that the `const` can’t be used in the `for` loop because it will try to reassign its value and that’s is no allowed in `const`.